Eben-Ariesto/Eben-Ariesto/README.md

 <br>

-🔭 I’m currently working on expanding my knowledge of geoscience and computation.
+🔭 I’m currently working on expanding my knowledge of geoscience and computation.<br>
-🌱 I’m currently learning Python leading into more about data analytics and visualizations.
+🌱 I’m currently learning Python leading into more about data analytics and visualizations.<br>
-💬 Ask me about my (forgotten) experience in other programming languages!
+💬 Ask me about my (forgotten) experience in other programming languages!<br>
-⚡ Fun fact: I like to sing and play video games in my spare time.
+⚡ Fun fact: I like to sing and play video games in my spare time.<br>

 <br>